You can translate everything that WooCommerce offers,

 WooCommerce Multilingual will create these pages with the available translated page titles.
 You can always change the page titles in different languages later.
 On this page, you will also see warnings about missing translation for taxonomy terms.
 If you are using taxonomy for product variations or to organize products into categories and tags, it’s a very good idea to have all taxonomy translated.

 Each of these tabs includes a different taxonomy.
 Click on it to see all taxonomy terms and translate them.
 To translate a term, click on its label.
-You will need to enter the name, slug and description.
+You will need to enter the name, slug, and description.
 The name is what’s displayed on the screen.
-The slug appears in the URL and the description shows on the WordPress admin, when editing.
-If your store includes many categories, or other taxonomy term, use the search function to locate them quickly.
+The slug appears in the URL and the description shows on the WordPress admin when editing.
+If your store includes many categories, or other taxonomy terms, use the search function to locate them quickly.

 The products table gives you a summary of all products in your site.
-If you have many products, you will see the in pages and can use the filter and search to reach the exact products you are looking for.
-The translation status icons help you find products that are untranslated or need update.
-Click on the Edit translation links to translate products.
-You will find a row for each of the translation languages in your site.
+If you have many products, use the filter on the top of the page and search to reach the exact products you are looking for.
+Each language has its own column with translation status icons.
+They help you find products that are untranslated or need update.
+Click on the Pen icon to edit existing product translations or the Plus icon to translate the product.

 Translating Product Variations

 WooCommerce Multilingual automatically creates and synchronizes product variations in all languages.
 After you create a variation in the default language, save the product (in the default language).
 WooCommerce Multilingual will immediately create the same variations for all translations of the product.